Scarlett100/DevOps_tech257/tech257_aws/vpc.md

 ### 2. Create subnet

 Subnets are a range of IP addresses within your VPC.
 Like a network within a network or a tiny room within your vpc.
 When using aws resources are created in specific subnets, eg. a database EC2 may be created in a private subnet to avoid inbound internet access.
-High availibity, previously mentoned as a benefit of VPC'S can be achieved through subnets by putting each subnet into different availibilty zones and therefore deploying resources in different AZ's to avoid downtime if a single az is down.
+High availability, previously mentioned as a benefit of VPC'S can be achieved through subnets by putting each subnet into different availability zones and therefore deploying resources in different AZ's to avoid downtime if a single az is down.
 Subnets cannot be spread across AZ's and must therefore be placed in **one** AZ.

 **2.1** Navigate to `subnets` on the left hand pane or put it in the interface search bar.